flutter/website/src/docs/cookbook/navigation/navigation-basics.md

 ## 2. Navigate to the second screen using `Navigator.push`

-In order to Navigate to a new screen, we'll need to use the [`Navigator.push`](https://docs.flutter.io/flutter/widgets/Navigator/push.html) method.
+To Navigate to a new screen, in this example we use the [`Navigator.push`](https://docs.flutter.io/flutter/widgets/Navigator/push.html) method.
 The `push` method will add a `Route` to the stack of routes managed by the Navigator!